Thursday, December 21, 2017

 OEM hex head screw removal

-Attach the 20 mm ball mount in the dash with the OEM hex head screw.
+Step 3: Attach the 20mm ball mount to the dash using the same screw.

 67 Designs ball mount for the Jeep.